[Skip to Content]

 Technical Note:

-This online application system allows multiple users to collaborate on an application together.
+This online application system allows multiple users to collaborate on an application.
 There is a “manage collaborators” button at the top of the online application where applicants can manage who has access to the form and allow for more than one person to fill out answers.
 We encourage communities and organizations who are applying for a grant to work with others in their local community to submit one joint application.
 See our application portal FAQs page for more information about collaborating on the application.

 Questions: